Craftsmen of "Gifu Wagasa"

 How Are Gifu Wagasa Made?

 Over ten craftsmen are involved in the production of a single Gifu Wagasa and they can take anywhere from half a month to a month to make.
 The manufacturing process is divided into six steps.

-Finally, the umbrella receives the finishing touches, a process called Shiage, which involves the application of oil, drying in the sun, and then a final application of lacquer to complete the umbrella.
+Finally, the umbrella receives the finishing touches, a process called "Shiage," which involves the application of oil, drying the umbrella in the sun, and then a final application of lacquer to complete the umbrella.

 There are other areas of work which only craftsmen with specific skills can carry out, however there is the fear that the number of such craftsmen will decline in the coming years.